guixianjin/noisy_label_papers/README.md

 + ICASSP - 2016 - Training deep neural-networks based on unreliable labels
-+ NeuroComputing - 2015 - Making risk minimization tolerant to label noise
-+ Cybernetics - 2013 - Noise tolerance under risk minimization
-+ TNNLS - 2016 - Multiclass learning with partially corrputed labels
-+ TPAMI - 2015 - Classification with Noisy Labels by Importance Reweighting
-+ TPAMI - 2019 - Learning from Large-scale Noisy Web Data with Ubiquitous Reweighting for Image Classification
-+ TIP - 2018 - Deep learning from noisy image labels with quality embedding
-+ TNNLS - 2014 - Classification in the presence of label noise: a survey
-+ ESANN - 2014 - A comprehensive introduction to label noise 上一文缩减版
-+ MLJ - 1988 - Learning from noisy examples
-+ JMLR - 2018 - A Theory of Learning with Corrupted Labels
-+ STOC - 2017 - Learning from untrusted Data
-+ COLT - 2013 - Classification with asymmetric label noise: Consisitency and maximal denoising
-+ MLKDD - 2012 - Label-noise robust logistic regression and its applications
-+ MLJ - 2010 - Random classification noise defeats all convex potential boosters
-+ AIR - 2010 - A study of the effect of different types of noise on the precision of supervised learning techniques
-+ AIR - 2004 - Class noise vs attribute noise: A quantitative study
-+ JASA - 2006 - Convexity, classification, and risk bounds
-+ JAIR - 1999 - Identifying mislabeled training data
-+ JMLR - 2010 - Composite Binary Losses
-+ JMLR - 2006 - Consistency of Multiclass Empirical Risk Minimization Methods Based on Convex Loss
-+ ECML-PKDD - 2014 - Consistency of Losses for Learning from Weak Labels
-+ ArXiv - 2018 - On the Resistance of Nearest Neighbor to Random Noisy Labels
-+ COLT - 2019 - Classification with unknown class conditional label noise on non-compact feature space
-+ KDD - 2019 - Learning from Incomplete and Inaccurate Supervision
-+ KDD - 2018 - Active Deep Learning to Tune Down the Noise in Labels

 + ICDM-short - 2016 - Learning deep networks from noisy labels with dropout regularization
 + Arxiv - 2017 - Deep Learning is robust to massive label noise
 + cs231n course report - 2017 - On the robustness of convnets to training on noisy labels